apache/incubator-retired-concerted/README.md

 		}
 </pre></code>

-For examples of usage, please see the tests included.
+For more examples of usage, please see the tests included.

 Tests
 =====